Lucas-C/ludochaordic/content/2015-02-25-convert-code-to-pdf-with-syntax-coloring.md

 Title: Convert source code to PDF with syntax coloring
 Date: 2015-02-25 23:02
-Tags: lang:en, html, color, pdf, vim, syntastic, postscript, term, source-code, syntax-highlight, pygmentize, wkhtmltopdf, prog
+Tags: lang:en, html, color, pdf, vim, syntastic, postscript, term, source-code, syntax-highlight, perl, python, pygmentize, wkhtmltopdf, prog
 Slug: convert-code-to-pdf-with-syntax-coloring
 ---
 Sometimes, it's useful to print some source code on paper.
 And PDF is a very common file format, that you can be sure your printer will accept, and that will let you preview the final page layout.